confidencewoman/site/prologue-2-mayke.md

     But I’m digging you a graaaaaaave—”<br>
 </blockquote>

-“Oh, _gods_,”Amaranth said.
+“Oh, _gods_,” Amaranth said.
 “She is _murdering_ Bitzen Pieces.
 Third floor sounds good.”

 “I’m sensing three’s a crowd,” Jade said.
 “Also, this chick can’t sing for biscuits.
 Find you back at the company suite, Amaranth?”